Arab identity: Cultural

 Arab cultural identity is characterized by complete uniformity.
-Arab cultural space are historically so tightly interwoven.
+Arab cultural space are historically tightly interwoven.
 Arab cultural identity has been assessed through four measures that measure the basic characteristics of Arab culture: religiosity, grouping, belief in gender hierarchy and attitudes toward sexual behavior.
 The results indicate the predominance of the professional strategies that Arab social workers have learned in their training in social work, while indicating the willingness of social workers to benefit from established strategies in their culture and society, either separately or in combination with the professional.
 There are different aspects of Arab identity, whether ethnic, religious, national, linguistic or cultural - of different fields and analytical angles.

 Linguistic

 For some Arabs, beyond language, race, religion, tribe or region.
 Arabic; hence, can be considered as a common factor among all Arabs.
 Since the Arabic language also exceeds the country's border, the Arabic language helps to create a sense of Arab nationalism.
 According to the Iraqi world exclusive Cece, "it must be people who speak one language one heart and one soul, so should form one nation and thus one country."
 There are two sides to the coin, argumentative.
 While the Arabic language as one language can be a unifying factor, the language is often not united at all.
-Accents vary from region to region, there are wide differences between written and spoken versions, many countries host bilingual citizens, many Arabs are illiterate.
+Accents vary from region to region, there are wide differences between written and spoken versions, many countries host bilingual citizens.
 This leads us to examine other identifying aspects of Arabic identity.
 Arabic, a Semitic language from the Afroasiatic language family.
 Modern Standard Arabic serves as the standardized and literary variety of Arabic used in writing, as well as in most formal speech, although it is not used in daily speech by the overwhelming majority of Arabs.
 Most Arabs who are functional in Modern Standard Arabic acquire it through education and use it solely for writing and formal settings.